-- 1 Appropriations include the Road Fund and the General Funds.
+- Appropriations include the Road Fund and the General Funds.
 The General Funds include the General Revenue Fund, the Education Assistance Fund, the Common School Fund, the General Revenue-Common School Special Account Fund, the Fund for Advancement of Education, the Commitment to Human Services Fund and the Budget Stabilization Fund.
 The latter three funds were added to the state definition of General Funds beginning in FY 2018 with ILCS 20/50-40.
-Appropriations in this table have been restated to include all of the funds currently included in the definition of General Funds. - 2 Does not include annual amounts paid to the trustee for the Initial Interest Requirement for the Series 2003B Bonds.
-The Series 2003B Bonds are being refunded in connection with the issuance of the Bonds See "THE OFFERING-REFUNDING PLAN" herein. - FY2016 and FY2017 Total Appropriations include enacted General Funds (reflecting the new definition of General Funds) appropriations and enacted Road Fund appropriations, continuing appropriations and spending authority established pursuant to court orders or consent decrees from the General Funds.
+Appropriations in this table have been restated to include all of the funds currently included in the definition of General Funds. - 2 FY2016 and FY2017 Total Appropriations include enacted General Funds (reflecting the new definition of General Funds) appropriations and enacted Road Fund appropriations, continuing appropriations and spending authority established pursuant to court orders or consent decrees from the General Funds.

-TABLE A-2 RATIO OF GENERAL OBLIGATION DEBT OUTSTANDING TO ILLINOIS PERSONAL INCOME FISCAL YEARS 2013-2017

-June 30 Fiscal Year End
+TABLE A-2 RATIO OF GENERAL OBLIGATION DEBT OUTSTANDING TO ILLINOIS PERSONAL INCOME FISCAL YEARS 2014-20181 June 30 Fiscal Year End

-Fiscal Year Illinois Personal Income (\$ In Billions) Capital Improvement and Refunding Bonds % of Personal Income Pension Bonds % of Personal Income
+Fiscal Year Illinois Personal Income (\$ In Billions) Capital Improvement and Refunding Bonds % of Personal Income Pension Bonds 2 % of Personal Income Section 7.6 Bonds % of Personal Income

-2013 595.1 2.05% 2.47%

-2014 613.3 2.46% 2.25%

-2015 641.0 2.21% 1.98%

-2016 660.3 2.16% 1.82%

-2017 670.2 2.05% 1.64%
+2014 621.8 2.43% 2.22% N/A

+2015 651.4 2.17% 1.95% N/A

+2016 670.3 2.13% 1.79% N/A

+2017 682.5 2.01% 1.61% N/A

+2018 708.8 1.98% 1.40% 0.85%